 Being time-conscious can help a developer meet deadlines and give exact estimates.
 Clients look for punctuality and sticking to deadlines.
 If a developer says "this will take ten weeks", and then takes five more days, that's fine.
 But if a developer is still not done after those extra five days and needs more time, then this is a sign of poor time management skills.
 Only by employing people with good time management skills will you be able to successfully finish any given tasks and projects.

 All the soft skills outlined in this post are complementing each other.
 Having good communication skills can lead to better collaboration and team cohesiveness.
 Being self-aware of one's strengths and weaknesses can improve one's accountability skills.
 And the result is a well-rounded developer with strong potential.

 And a well-rounded developer who possesses both technical abilities and soft skills will be crucial for the future of work.
-In fact, studies have found that if investment in training for these soft skills is doubled, then the number of jobs at risk from automation would drop from 10% to 4%.
+In fact, an Accenture Strategy report found that if investment in training for these soft skills is doubled, then the number of jobs at risk from automation would drop from 10% to 4%.

 Let this list serve you as a reminder of what skills you should be looking for in a developer and why you should invest in proper soft skills training.
 Because creating the future workforce is the responsibility of every CEO.
 Only those leaders who understand the importance of soft skills and embrace the challenge will get to experience the greatest gains in growth and innovation.